-Figure 8 is intended to guide the next phase of the research and serve to narrow the focus - this will be done by evaluating the collective practise and opinions of individual counsellors.
+Figure 8 is intended to give guidance for the next phase of the research which will require a narrowing of focus.
+This can now be done by evaluating the collective practise and opinion of counsellors.
 The rationale is greater opportunity for research would exist for a DSM5 category that is both relevant to practitioners and perceived by them to be suitable for S/R Interventions.
-The data is also displayed in Table 4
+The data is also displayed in Table 4 Table 4